-In the simplest Paysafe.js scenario you would have a single merchant account handling a single currency.
-Once your merchant back-end server receives the single-use token from the client browser it passes it in a payment authorization request to the Card Payments API.
+In the simplest Paysafe Checkout scenario you would have a single merchant account handling a single currency.
+Once your merchant back-end server receives the single-use token from the client browser it passes it in a payment authorization request to the Card Payments API, Direct Debit API, or Alternate Payments API, depending on what the customer selected at the checkout.

-If, however, you want to process transactions in multiple currencies, you require multiple merchant accounts, which Paysafe Integration Support will create for you on request.
-When you process a transaction you have to choose the correct account to use with the currency involved.
-This requires that you keep a record of the currency:accountId mappings, and create a means of retrieving the account information.
-For example, when your payment page sends the single-use token to the merchant back-end it could also send the currency; an API endpoint receiving the data could then perform an accountId lookup before making the payment authorization request.
+If, however, you want to process transactions in multiple currencies or multiple payment methods, you require multiple merchant accounts, which Paysafe Integration Support will create for you on request.
+When you process a transaction you have to choose the correct account to use with the currency and payment method involved.
+This requires that you keep a record of the currency:accountId and payment method:accountid mappings, and create a means of retrieving the account information.
+For example, when your payment page sends the single-use token to the merchant back-end it could also send the currency and payment method; an API endpoint receiving the data could then perform an accountId lookup before making the payment authorization request.
 Such an endpoint would need to be made secure to prevent unauthorized access.

 A table of example currency:accountId mappings is shown below.